Your guide to buy to let

 Choose your buy to let mortgage

-Getting a buy to let mortgage is different compared to residential mortgages.
-The amount you can borrow is mainly based on rental income that you are expecting to gain from renting out the property, so keep this is mind.
+Getting a buy to let mortgage differs to getting a residential mortgage.
+The amount you can borrow is mainly based on expected rental income, so keep this is mind.

-With an Agreement in Principle, you’ll find out how much you could borrow.
-This puts you in an ideal place to start your search for a buy to let property.
+Get an indication of how much you could borrow with a buy to let Agreement in Principle (sometimes called a Mortgage in Principle).
+This puts you in a great place to start your search for a buy to let property.